caviarjs/caviar/README.md

   - **dev?** `boolean=false` whether is for development purpose
   - **serverClassPath?** `path` the file path of the `Server` class.
 Defaults to the `Server` class path of the `caviar` project.

 Creates a new sandbox.
-Sandbox is design to filter the environment variable.
+Sandbox is design to filter the environment variables.

 #### await sandbox.start()